skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 ## Named Queries

-In previous lessons, we defined the GraphQL query using the shorthand syntax.
+In previous lessons, we defined GraphQL queries using the shorthand syntax.
 See:

 ~~~
 {
-  recentPosts: getRecentPosts(count: 10) {
+  recentPosts: recentPosts(count: 10) {
     title
   }
 }